Mahmoudz/Porto/README.md

 The Ship layer is a critical component of the **Porto** architecture.
 It contains the Parent "Base" classes, which are classes extended by every single component, as well as some Utility Code.

-The Parent classes in the Ship layer give developers full control over the Container's Components.
+The Parent classes in the Ship layer give developers full control over the Container Components.
 For example, adding a function to the Base Model class makes it available in every Model in your Containers, saving time and effort.

 The Ship layer also plays an important role in separating the Application code from the Framework code.
 This separation facilitates upgrading the Framework without affecting the Application code, making it easier to maintain and update your application over time.

 In **Porto**, the Ship layer is kept slim and focused, containing only the essential Parent classes and utility code.
-It does not include common reusable functionalities such as Authentication or Authorization, as these functionalities are provided by the Containers.
+It does not include common reusable functionalities such as Authentication or Authorization, as the Containers provide these functionalities.
 This gives developers more flexibility to customize their application to meet their specific needs.

 By separating the infrastructure code from the business logic code, **Porto** allows you to keep your application code organized and maintainable, while also providing the flexibility to customize and scale your application as needed.